LemonInTheDark/parse-and-graph/root/README.md

 Graphs the data created by SingleRound.
 As I mentioned before it splits things up into 6 png files, the first contains most traditionally useful information, the rest are just dumps of maptick statistics.
 Need a better way of handling these

 Calling the gnuplot manually will let you name things a bit more uniquely, if you'd like.
-If you don't it'll be organized by unix timestamp
+If you don't it'll be organized by unix timestamp inside [single_round](single_round/)